hashicorp/terraform-provider-google/website/docs/r/netapp_backup.html.markdown

 }
 ```

-When using the [`terraform import` command](https://developer.hashicorp.com/terraform/cli/commands/import), backup can be imported using one of the formats above.
+When using the [`terraform import` command](https://developer.hashicorp.com/terraform/cli/commands/import), Backup can be imported using one of the formats above.
 For example:

 ```
 $ terraform import google_netapp_backup.default projects/{{project}}/locations/{{location}}/backupVaults/{{vault_name}}/backups/{{name}}